rdwrome/ODL/rdtext.md

   the placenta takes up a metaposition between us
-  the new 'us' - me and the baby
+  my new 'us' - me and the baby
   and gives me great relief

   the baby hears Gale’s spouse's voice